padok-team/docs-terraform-guidelines/contexte_pattern.md

 - If you have to add the frontend to every application and future application then simply add it to the module
   - Adding a conditional `has_frontend` boolean variable is a temporary solution and should be used with caution, as It may hide a change in your project's needs
-- If you have to add to a specific app and not any other, or the other will be different.
-Then you have identified a new buisness need, you should split the layers.
+- If you have to add the frontend to a specific app and not any other, or if the other will be different, then you have identified a new business need : you should split the layers.

 #### Example 1 : Add a one frontend